viamrobotics/docs/docs/architecture/_index.md

 <details>
   <summary>Click for information on local configuration</summary>
   <p>
-  If you need to run your machine offline, you can manually create a local configuration and put that in the file instead of credentials, eliminating the need for `viam-server` to fetch its config.<br><br>
+  If you need to run your machine offline, you can manually create a local configuration and put that in the file instead of credentials, eliminating the need for <code>viam-server</code> to fetch its config.<br><br>
   The advantages of using the credentials and pulling the config from the Viam app are:
   <ul>
     <li>The config builder UI in the Viam app is more user-friendly than writing JSON manually</li>